plasmodic/ecto/doc/source/introduction/cells.rst

 Now, before the call to process our Printer01 hasn't actually been allocated, but all of its tendrils, inputs, outputs, and parameters are accessible from python.
+During the call to process, the Printer01 is allocated as necessary, the configure function is called, any :ref:`parameter-callbacks` are triggered if parameters have changed value, and then process is executed.

 .. _cell-sketch-python-interface: